hirrolot/mazeppa/README.md

     // Everything is the same.
 ```

-When Mazeppa sees `solve(formula(a, b, c, d, e, f, g))`, it extracts the call to `formula` into a fresh variable `.v0` and proceeds supercompiling the extracted call and `solve(.v0)` in isolation.
-The latter call will just reproduce the original SAT solver.
+When Mazeppa sees `solve(formula(a, b, c, d, e, f, g))`, it extracts the call to `formula` to a fresh variable `.v0` and supercompiles the extracted call and `solve(.v0)` in isolation; the latter call will merely reproduce the original definition of `solve` modulo variable naming, inasmuch as there is nothing specific in `.v0` to consider for optimization.

-But supercompiling the call to `formula` will still result in an exponential blowup.
+However, supercompiling the call to `formula` will still result in an exponential blowup.
 Let us examine why this happens.
 Our original formula only consists of calls to `or` and `and`; while the definition of `or` does not look too dangerous, `and` propagates the potentially massive `rest` parameter to _both_ branches of the generated `If` expression, thus triggering the blowup as time goes on.
 So let us proceed and mark `and` with `@extract` as well:

 ```
 @extract